Call Us

 • Do you ever have inappropriate and extreme feelings of anger, which you find difficult to control?

-• Do you feel paranoid when in stressful situations, or feel disconnected from the world, or from yourself?
+• Do you feel paranoid when in you're in stressful situations, or feel disconnected from the world, or from yourself?

-Your doctor will listen to your responses, and learn about your interactions and behaviours, to determine whether to provide a borderline personality disorder diagnosis.
+Your doctor will listen to your responses, and learn about your interactions and behaviours, to determine whether to provide an EUPD diagnosis.

 Discussing your options and receiving treatment

-Once you receive a diagnosis for BPD, the next step is to start having conversations about possible treatment options for personality disorder.
+Once you receive a diagnosis for EUPD, the next step is to start having conversations about possible treatment options for personality disorder.

-At Priory, we are able to provide you with access to a number of appropriate BPD treatments so that you can receive the right level of support to be able to manage the disorder going forward.
-A treatment plan for BPD can include the following:
+At Priory, we can provide you with access to a number of appropriate EUPD treatments so you can receive the right level of support to manage the disorder going forward.
+A treatment plan for EUPD may include the following:

 Access to therapeutic communities